Your Medical Record

 Your information is held in secure systems in both paper and electronic format.
 Our electronic systems record when, and by whom, your record was accessed.

-New systems are subjected to a data protection impact assessment to ensure any risks to privacy are mitigated.
+New systems are subjected to a data protection impact assessment to ensure any risks to privacy are identified.

-All staff completes annual data protection and confidentiality training, supplemented by related policies and procedures.
+All staff complete annual data protection and confidentiality training supplemented by related policies and procedures.
 These policies can be found on our website in the ‘About Us’ section here.